Automated-Amphibians/automated-amphibians.github.io/team/tutorials/java.md

 layout: content
 ---

-This is a super brief, super quick java tutorial
+This tutorial is a placeholder.

-Classes are the basic unit of
+It will contain a quick background on java programming and will cover the following topics:

 * What a class, method and statements are and how they are defined.
 * Variables types and scope (boolean, int, float, doubles, void, arrays)
 * Expressions/Comparisons
 * Methods, Parameters, Return Values, and why we use static